-In addition to designating heirs for your bank accounts, retirement investments, and real estate, you must also think about what to do with your car and car loan.
+In addition to designating heirs for your bank accounts, retirement investments, and real estate, you must also consider what to do with your car and car loan.

-Helping your heirs to understand your wishes allows them to quickly settle your estate so they can use the money you have left behind to get ahead financially.
+Helping your heirs understand your wishes allows them to settle your estate quickly so they can use the money you have left behind to get ahead financially.

 If you’re over 50, take advantage of massive discounts and financial resources